The Sanctuary in Heaven

 We see two things: firstly, after His ascension to Heaven Christ entered the Holy, and secondly, He sat down at the right hand of the throne of the Father.

-Thus the Father must have been in the Holy in Heaven, not in the Most Holy.
+Thus the Father's throne must have been in the Holy in Heaven, not in the Most Holy.

 3.4 The Most Holy in Heaven

 As we have seen, the ministry on Earth corresponds to the ministry in Heaven.
-The daily ministration on Earth occurred in the Holy, while the annual Day of Atonement (the final atonement in figure) was conducted in the Most Holy, in the very presence of God.
+The daily ministration on Earth occurred in the Holy, while on the annual Day of Atonement the final atonement was conducted (in figure) in the Most Holy, in the very presence of God.

 Thus when Christ performs the actual final atonement in the Heavenly Sanctuary, it must be conducted in the Most Holy (in Heaven), and it must be in the very presence of the Father.